 Will Smart Contracts Replace Middlemen?

-While it’s easy to dismiss it all as hype, there are aspect of this technology that you probably shouldn’t ignore.
-I’m talking in particular about smart contracts.
-So let’s look at these in more detail.
+While it’s easy to dismiss it as hype, there are aspect of this technology that you probably shouldn’t ignore.
+In particular, let's talk about smart contracts.

 What is a smart contract?